-As part of the restructuring of the Company's businesses following the merger of its container shipping business with HLAG in late 2014, CSAV's Board and Management decided to sell its liquid bulk cargo unit in 2016.
-The unit operated along the western coast of South America with two company-owned chemical tankers in partnership with the Norwegian shipping line Odfjell Tankers.
+As part of the restructuring of the Company's businesses following the merger of its container shipping business with HLAG in late 2014, CSAV's board and management decided to sell its liquid bulk cargo unit in 2016.
 On October 19, 2016, CSAV sold all directly and indirectly held shares of Odfjell y Vapores S.A., OV Bermuda Ltd. and Odfjell & Vapores Ltd. (Bermuda).
 As a result of that transaction, those companies are now wholly owned subsidiaries of Odfjell Tankers.
-This information was disclosed in Note 40 on events after the reporting period in the Interim Consolidated Financial Statements as of September 30, 2016, and in the consolidated financial statements as of December 31, 2016.
+This information was disclosed in Note 40 on events after the reporting period in the Interim Consolidated Financial Statements as of September 30, 2016, and in the Consolidated Financial Statements as of December 31, 2016.